Discover who you are by letting go of what you’re not.

 4. Save your precious time and money.

 Now, I consistently prioritize quality over quantity.
 I treat clothes gently, repair items when needed, and spend much less time and money on my wardrobe.
+Essentially, I’ve consistently raised my standards for which items deserve a spot in my wardrobe, on my body, and in my life.

 5. Reduce decision-making fatigue.